nazarepiedady/sass-docs-pt/source/styleguide/code.md

 ---
 title: Code Style Guide
 introduction: >
   If you would like to contribute to this website's code, please adhere to the following code style guidelines.
 ---

 - Please try to keep lines at a maximum of 80 characters.
 - Favor clarity over brevity in naming anything.
-- Pages end with `.html.haml`, `.html.erb`, `.html.md`, etc.
-- Partials and layouts end with `.haml`, `.md`, `.erb`, etc.
+- Pages, partials, and layouts end with `.liquid` or `.md`.

 ## Markup

-For the most part, we use [Haml][] and [Markdown][] for writing markup.
+For the most part, we use [LiquidJS][] and [Markdown][] for writing markup.
 If you need to use regular HTML anywhere, write HTML5, but favor a strict XHTML style:

 - Use well-formed markup; elements are nested properly and do not overlap.
 - Write elements and attributes in lowercase.
 - Quote all attributes.
-- Self-close empty elements with a space before the trailing slash:
+- Self-close empty elements with a space before the trailing slash: (`<hr />`)
-  (`<hr />`)

 ## Style